sartell-coder-dojo/sartell-coder-dojo.github.io/index.md

 {% include youtube.html id="7XQOVKd-vVI" %}

 ## Schedule
-The Sartell CoderDojo is a new CoderDojo group that has not yet started.
+The Sartell CoderDojo is a new CoderDojo group that has just recently started.
 The second session is planned for Saturday, July 11 2020 at 9:30-11:30am in the Sartell Community Center.
+Going forward the second Saturday of the month at the same time and place is planned.